 Hooker, in his pithy way, confirms this.
 I dare to quote him,

-although I know that most commentators reflexively pronounce the name
+although I know that most commentators reflexively interject the name

 of one battle whenever Hooker is cited.
 However, they ignore the rest